Directors of the MetaSUB International Consortium

 Daniela Bezdan started her education in organic chemistry and biochemistry at the University of Stuttgart.
 During her Master’s studies at EMBL Heidelberg/Germany and her PhD at the Max-Plank-Institute in Germany she focused on gene regulation and next generation sequencing (NGS).
 After her Ph.D. she studied bacterial adaptation processes at UC San Diego.
 In 2016 she was recruited by Dr. Christopher Mason at Weil Cornell Medicine as a Research Director.
 During her time at WCM Daniela lead the MetaSUB Consortium, co-founded several biotechnology startup companies in NYC, lead teams focused on metagenomics, antibiotic resistance transmission and was heavily involved in several NASA studies including Mars Rover, ISS space station environment and the NASA twin study.
 Daniela is currently serving as the Chief Scientific Officer for Bumrungrad International Hospital.

-Ebrahim Afshinnekoo is a third year medical student at New York Medical College and a Medical Student Research Fellow in the Mason Lab at Weill Cornell Medicine.
-He has directed the metagenomics projects in Dr. Mason’s laboratory over the last three years, most notably leading the PathoMap project.
-Ebrahim co-founded the MetaSUB International Consortium with Dr. Mason in 2015 and now serves as the Director of Metagenomics.
-He is very passionate about educational and community outreach, leading and designing many workshops and curricula on the subject of the microbiome, metagenomics, and bioinformatics analyses.
-Ebrahim’s research interests focus on the translation of metagenomics approaches to the clinical arena.
+Ebrahim Afshinnekoo is a fourth year medical student at New York Medical College and a Medical Student Research Fellow in the Mason Lab at Weill Cornell Medicine.
+He has directed the metagenomics projects in Dr. Mason’s laboratory from 2015 to 2017, most notably leading the PathoMap project.
+Ebrahim co-founded the MetaSUB International Consortium with Dr. Mason in 2015 and now serves as the Clinical Director.
+He is passionate about education and community outreach, leading and designing many workshops and curricula on the subject of the microbiome, metagenomics, and bioinformatic analyses.
+Ebrahim’s research interests focus on the translation of metagenomic approaches to the clinical arena.